aleclehmphul/predicting-rainfall/README.md

 **4. Conclusion**

-[Possible Improvements]{.underline}
+Possible Improvements

 No model is perfect and my model is no exception.
 Here are a list of possible changes and improvements that can increase the effectiveness of the model.

-1.  **Utilize dates to take into account seasons**.
-Currently my model does not take into account seasons.
+> 1.  **Utilize dates to take into account seasons**.
+Currently my model
+    does not take into account seasons.
 This is a big flaw because all of the seasons are different and have many different characteristics.
 If season was taken into account, then I believe the model would perform much better.

-2.  **Figure out a way to include the non-numeric variables such as wind direction and location.** These variables were removed to simplify the model.
+> 2.  **Figure out a way to include the non-numeric variables such as wind
+    direction and location.** These variables were removed to simplify the model.
 These variables could be valuable within the model.
 For example, maybe a front that causes a storm always comes from the